Success Is A Journey, Not A Destination

+Devaraj is currently serving in Washington, supporting the U.S. Capitol Police, as part of the Capitol Response mission.
+He is assigned to the 1433rd Engineer Company (SAPPER), 507th Engineer Battalion, Michigan National Guard.

+“I am honored to be here and help the Capitol Police recuperate and restructure their operations,” he said.
+“They can be home, see their families and, most of all, feel a little safer at work while we are here.
+We are in this together to defend the constitution, its people and the flag.
+It’s the fundamental purpose of being a National Guardsman.”

-U.S. Army Spc.
-Harikrishna Devaraj, 1433rd Engineer Company (SAPPER), 507th Engineer Battalion, Michigan National Guard, poses for a photo near the U.S. Capitol in Washington, D.C., Feb.
-17, 2020.
-The National Guard has been requested to continue supporting federal law enforcement agencies with security, communications, medical evacuation, logistics, and safety support to state, district and federal agencies through mid-March.
-(U.S. Army National Guard photo by 2nd Lt.
-Ashley Goodwin)
+Following the 59th Presidential Inauguration, the National Guard has been requested to continue supporting district and federal law enforcement agencies with security, communications, medical evacuation, logistics, and safety support through mid-March.

+“Age is just a number for me,” explained Devaraj.
+“I joined the Army when I was 30.
+Uncle Sam taught me that success is a journey and not a destination.
+I am a proud combat engineer, and I am working on becoming a rotary wing aviator warrant officer.”

+"Not everyone joins the National Guard fresh out of high school," said Col. Chris McKinney, commander of both the 177th Military Police Brigade and Joint Task Force Independence.
+"Many of our Soldiers bring with them a wealth of education and experience from the civilian world.
+We really couldn't complete our mission without them."

 |Date Taken: